 Since LinkedIn is used by many decision-makers every day, it is one of the best sales environments a freelancer could ask for.
 LinkedIn advertising, no matter if your creating ads or doing it through your profile by connecting with people you are interested in working with and sending them an attention-grabbing message will take time.

 However, you can speed this up by using LinkedIn automation software.
 These tools can help you build a better professional network faster.

-With an automation tool, you can make connections faster, run outreach campaigns towards prospects and you can easily publish the right content to your audience at the right time.
+With an automation tool, you can make connections faster, find prospective clients by extracting emails from LinkedIn, run outreach campaigns towards prospects, and can easily publish the right content to your audience at the right time.

 Even though at a first glance LinkedIn Groups seems to be a feature that never took off, many people use them to make connections with prospective clients and get work.
 If you decide to use this feature, make genuine connections with people in the groups and don’t be spammy with your posts, comments, or offers.